arielfr/react-base-app/README.md

 - pages: This folder needs to have the next structure
     - page-name (This is the one that is going to be render automatically by the SSR)
         - styles (This is the styles folder)
-            - index.less (Main Styles for the page) - Non Adaptive
+            - index.scss (Main Styles for the page) - Non Adaptive
         - index.js (Page that is going to be render with ReactDOM)

 If you want to use adaptive mode, you need to create two different styles files inside `styles` folder

-- index.desktop.less
+- index.desktop.scss
-- index.mobile.less
+- index.mobile.scss

 Depending on the device that enters the page, it will server `desktop` or `mobile` css automatically.